-The Phoenix School is committed to being a school near the heart of the city, enabling us to use community resources and engage the students in global stewardship on a local scale.
-Phoenix kids are a staple part of the Salem scene, moving easily along its sidewalks to walk to the Common, the YMCA, the Peabody Essex Museum, City Hall, Hawthorne Hotel to attend Rotary meetings, and to participate in City events and celebrations.
+The Phoenix School is committed to being a school near the heart of the city, enabling us to use community resources and engage students in global stewardship on a local scale.
+Phoenix kids are an integral part of the Salem scene, moving easily along its sidewalks to walk to the Common, the YMCA, the Peabody Essex Museum, City Hall, Hawthorne Hotel to attend Rotary meetings, and to participate in City events and celebrations.
 The Salem YMCA and local yoga studios are our places for mind-body wellness.
 The Peabody Essex Museum, Salem Maritime National Historic Site, Winter Island Park, and more, are our classrooms.

 One World Classroom

 Connecting students in all grades with local and global partners in education and social change is an exciting and essential part of a Phoenix education.
 Only part of a Phoenix education takes place in school.
 We are on the go whenever the opportunity arises to learn in the field.
 We take some trips by car, but we also take advantage of public transit and get around on our feet too.
 Our Upper School students experience one, farther afield, special Travel-Study Trip as part of their experience at Phoenix.
 The world is just as much a part of a Phoenix education as the school building, and often has more to teach than can be learned by staying in one place.

 Local Lower and Upper School “Classrooms”